bela127/wedance/README.md

 - [Vue.js devtools](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd)

 ## Site structure
+If you ask your self how is this project structured, which files go where, read the following.

 This site is a [Nuxt.js](https://nuxtjs.org) application.
 See [Directory Structure](https://nuxtjs.org/guide/directory-structure) and official guide for more information.
 Also most of folders in this repository has a `README.md` file.

 `functions` folder contains Firebase Cloud Functions.

 ## Deployment Guide
+In *Installation Guide* you made all the preparations to deploy the projekt.
+Here is discribed how to deploy it.

 Read [How to deploy on Netlify?](https://nuxtjs.org/faq/netlify-deployment/).